rapid7/insightconnect-plugins/sed/help.md

 ##### Input

-It accepts an expressions, options and a file input.
-The command-line options can be passed in via the options input.
+It accepts sed expressionss, options, and a file input.
+The command-line options can be passed in via the `options` input.

 |Name|Type|Default|Required|Description|Enum|Example|
 |----|----|-------|--------|-----------|----|-------|